cdot/Dive-Club-Resources/SERVER.md

 ```
 $ node js/server.js -c <configuration file>
 ```
-The configuration file is a JSON format file that specifies the port for the server to use, and the the directory where collected sensor data will be stored.
-It also contains a list of sensors.
-Each sensor has at least:
-* class - the name of a class that implements an interface to the sensor
-* name - the name of the sensor.
-This will be used to create an AJAX entry point.

-DHTxx sensors also have:
-* type - the type of the DHT sensor, either 11 or 22
-* gpio - the GPIO pin for DHT11 data
-* field - the field (either temperature or humidity) of the sensor result required

-DS18x20 sensors have:
-* sensor_id - the ID of the DS18B20 sensor on the 1-wire network

-Power sensors have:
-* gpio - the GPIO pin the sensor will pull up (BCM pin numbering)
-* timeout - the time for which the sensor must be quiescent to qualify as "off"

-an example configuration file is given in sensors/example.cfg

 The server has a number of command-line options that can be explored using the `--help` option.